 What do you need an IBAN for?

 It is largely used when making or receiving international payments.
-FX platforms need to check the accuracy of your IBAN when you begin a fund transfer and can only make the funds transfer with a correct IBAN.
+A financial institution like an FX platform needs to check the accuracy of your IBAN for international transfers and can only make the funds transfer with a correct IBAN.

 What is an IBAN? – find out more about IBANs including where to find them, what they look like, and which counties use them.

 Next step, transferring money